ElDEEB21/google-play-store-analysis/README.md

   The web application includes dynamic visualizations that allow users to explore the data interactively, offering a deeper understanding of the mobile app ecosystem.

 - **User-Friendly Interface:**
-  The Dash app is designed with usability in mind, providing an intuitive interface for navigating through the visualizations.
+  The Streamlit app is designed with usability in mind, providing an intuitive interface for navigating through the visualizations.

 ## Project Goals